 Customer Effort Score (CES) – This score measures the experience with a product or service in terms of how ‘difficult’ or ‘easy’ it is for your customers to complete an action.
 CES evaluates the effort required for a customer to achieve a goal (e.g., fix a problem, place an order)

 Net Promoter Score (NPS) – These are customer loyalty scores.
-They are derived from asking customers a simple question, such as: “On a scale from 0 to 5, how likely are you to recommend our business and brand to a friend or colleague?”
+The scores are derived from asking customers a simple question, such as: “On a scale from 0 to 5, how likely are you to recommend our business and brand to a friend or colleague?”
 This type of feedback is an excellent predictor for potential future growth

 Customer Satisfaction Score (CSAT) – These types of surveys measure customers’ satisfaction with the product or service, as well their experience with your brand and business.
 CSAT questions determine whether a customer is satisfied with a specific element of their experience (e.g., the support they received).
 According to research, good customer experience makes a customer five times more likely to recommend a business, as well as become a loyal customer who buys from you often

-Time to Resolution (TTR) – TTR is the average length of time it takes your customer service teams to resolve an issue or ticket after it’s been opened by a customer.
+Mean Time to Resolution (MTTR) – TTR is the average length of time it takes your customer service teams to resolve an issue or ticket after it’s been opened by a customer.
 It can be measured in days or business hours and is calculated by adding up all times to resolution and dividing the result by the number of cases solved

 When it comes to collecting customer feedback, the best advice I can give you is to start small, and focus on single touchpoints.
-This will help you keep your customer’s feedback organized for analyzing.
+This will help you keep your customer’s feedback organized for analysing.
 Good customer experience comes from asking your customers questions, listening to their responses, and taking action.
 It’s not rocket science.